 For the first time, the global forum Berlin Climate and Security Conference (BCSC) will take place in Africa, in Kenya's capital, Nairobi.
 BCSC-Nairobi aims to bring the international climate security discourse to Africa, strengthen the existing, rich community of practice, find better linkages across sectors and regions and ensure initiatives and tools in Africa are better represented in the global climate security discourse.

 Since its inaugural edition in 2019, the annual Berlin Climate and Security Conference (BCSC) has become the global forum for connecting governments, international organisations, experts and practitioners, aiming to support their progress in addressing the impacts of climate change on international peace and security.
-To enable a truly global conversation, the Kenyan Ministry of Foreign and Diaspora Affairs, German Federal Foreign Office and adelphi are organising the first ever African edition of BCSC in Nairobi, Kenya, on July 6.
+To enable a truly global conversation, the Kenyan Ministry of Foreign and Diaspora Affairs, German Federal Foreign Office and adelphi research are organising the first ever African edition of BCSC in Nairobi, Kenya, on July 6.
 BCSC-Nairobi will help inform the climate security outlook ahead of the Africa Climate Summit and African Climate Week, which will inform the African regional position on climate ahead of COP28.

 Image